-This handbook was developed to help guide you through the Public Health curriculum at William Paterson University.
-Use it in conjunction with the William Paterson University Undergraduate Catalog as you pursue the Bachelor of Science degree in Health Studies or Public Health.
+This handbook was developed to help guide you through the Public Health and Health Studies curricula at William Paterson University.
+Use it in conjunction with the William Paterson University Undergraduate Academic Catalog as you pursue the Bachelor of Science degree in Health Studies or Public Health Promotion.